 The British government hoped that the declaration would rally Jewish opinion to the side of the Allied Powers against the Central Powers during World War I (1914-18).
-This event was the start of the world’s most intractable conflict between Israel and Palestine.
+This event was the start of the worldโs most intractable conflict between Israel and Palestine.
+The public declaration of claims over Palestine by Zionist leaders in the early 1900s and the 1917 Balfour Declaration created significant tensions in the region.
+It was also the beginning of significant Jewish immigration into Palestine.

 Tensions erupted between both communities as the migration of Jews continued during the period of Anti-Semitism in Germany and Austria.
 Even as Hitler massacred millions of Jews in concentration camps, the cry for a Jewish homeland in Palestine began to take shape.

-The 1956 Suez Crisis led to Israel’s invasion of the Sinai Peninsula, later restored.
-In 1964, Yasser Arafat formed the Palestine Liberation Organization (PLO), recognized by the Arab League.
+The 1956 Suez Crisis led to Israelโs invasion of the Sinai Peninsula, later restored.
+In 1964, Yasser Arafat formed the Palestine Liberation Organisation (PLO), which was recognised by the Arab League.

 Six years later, in 1973, Egypt and Syria launched a surprise two-front attack on Israel to regain their lost territories.
 The war began on the day of fasting in Judaism, known as Yom Kippur.
 However, the war did not result in a significant gain for the countries involved.